edkempe/Marian/README.md

 - `/docs` - Project documentation and guides
 - `/scripts` - Shell scripts for deployment, testing, and maintenance
 - `/infrastructure` - Infrastructure as code (CloudFormation)
+- `/shared_lib/`: Shared libraries used across the codebase
+  - Must be referenced by multiple application files
+  - Contains utilities, constants, and helpers
+  - Not for standalone scripts or development tools
+  - Example: database_session_util.py used by apps and services

 ### Active Content
 - `/docs` - Current documentation only